kfmx/webapp_ballys/README.md

 (10, 'Miku', 'Hatsune', 'Brazil', '2007-08-31 16:00:00');
 `

-2. Download the repository from my github (https://github.com/kfmx/webapp_ballys)
+2. Clone the repository from my github (https://github.com/kfmx/webapp_ballys)

 3. Copy the file '.env.example' in the root directory and name the copy '.env'
   	- Change 'DATABASE_URL' to point to your MySQL database

 4. Open up a terminal and run 'yarn install' and 'composer install'

-5. Run 'yarn encore dev-server' to start the dev-server on port 8080
+5. Run 'yarn encore dev-server' to start the dev server on port 8080

-6. Run 'symfony server:start' to start the web server on port 8000 (in dev this requires the encore dev-server to be running)
+6. Run 'symfony server:start' to start the web server on port 8000 (in dev this requires the encore dev server to be running)

 7. Access the webapp by going to localhost:8000 in a web browser